-William and Carolyn Powers Creative Chair for Jazz
+Carolyn and Bill Powers Creative Chair for Jazz

 Herbie Hancock is a true icon of modern music.
 Throughout his explorations, he has transcended limitations and genres while maintaining his unmistakable voice.
-With an illustrious career spanning five decades and 14 Grammys, including Album of the Year for River: The Joni Letters, he continues to amaze audiences across the globe.
+With an illustrious career spanning five decades and 12 Grammys, including the 2007 Album of the Year for River: The Joni Letters, he continues to amaze audiences.